Trigger warning: Doggy deaths! Don’t worry! It’s fiction!

 In our city, the protests turned to riots that eventually saw the state capitol building burned to the ground.

-They live in the towers of major cities, walled off by barriers of electric fences and impenetrable defense shields.
+The augmented live in the towers of major cities, walled off by barriers of electric fences and impenetrable defense shields.

 In our city, they live in castles along the river in homes protected by tall fencing and swarms of armed flying drones.